-Instructions: 1.
-You can solve this homework individually, or in groups of two.
+1. You can solve this homework individually, or in groups of two.
 2. Make reasonable assumptions, STATE them, and include any references you might have used.
-3. [5 pts] are reserved for neat and systematic presentation of results.
-4. Plagiarism \Rightarrow Course fail.
-Total points: [60].
-Issued: 01 Apr 2015, Due: 20 April 2015.
+3. Extra points are reserved for neat and systematic presentation of results.
+4. Plagiarism \Rightarrow Course fail (this has happened).